-Win/loss analysis is a process companies use to understand the factors that lead to completing or winning a sale, compared to the factors that lead to losing the sale.
+Win-loss analysis is a process companies use to understand the factors that lead to completing or winning a sale, compared to the factors that lead to losing the sale.
 This helps companies evaluate the steps that recent evaluators took during the buying process.
 Moreover, it helps us understand why the evaluators did or did not buy.
-Win/loss analysis is an objective look at the opinions and decisions of prospects who chose to buy from a company, compared to prospects who bought from a competitor or did not buy at all.
+The win-loss analysis is an objective look at the opinions and decisions of prospects who chose to buy from a company compared to prospects who purchased from a competitor or did not buy at all.

-Win/loss analysis helps companies gather competitive intelligence.
-By conducting one-on-one interviews with recent evaluators (including buyers and non-buyers) companies can gather fresh data from their target audience of buyers.
-Win/loss analysis interviews should be completed soon after the sales process ends so the experience is fresh in the evaluator’s mind.
+Win-loss analysis helps companies gather competitive intelligence.
+By conducting one-on-one interviews with recent evaluators (including buyers and non-buyers), companies can collect fresh data from their target audience of buyers. interviews should be completed soon after the sales process ends so the experience is fresh in the evaluator’s mind.
 This should also be conducted by a product manager to help control for bias from sales teams.

-Let’s zoom out to understand the broader picture of conducting a win/loss analysis.
-A win/loss analysis is a critical analysis for product managers and product marketers.
+Let’s zoom out to understand the broader picture of conducting a win-loss analysis, which is a critical analysis for product managers and product marketers.
 It is a post-mortem evaluation of why your company won or lost a customer.
-Win/loss analysis allows product professionals to gather information directly from the customer or former prospect through one-on-one interviews.
+Win-loss analysis allows product professionals to gather information directly from the customer or former prospect through one-on-one interviews.
 This interview may include questions about your product features and pricing, your company, and the customer’s sales experience.

 - How their products are perceived in the market